Postdoctoral Fellow, Joukowsky Institute for Archaeology & the Ancient World, Brown University

 Areas of Interest

-I am interested in studying human-landscape and human-plant interactions as well as ancient economic practices through the lens of archaeobotanical remains.
-My dissertation project is focused on the agricultural economy in the Levant during the Early Islamic period (c.
+Kathleen studies ancient agriculture and human-landscape/plant interactions through the lens of archaeobotanical remains.
+Her dissertation project focused on the agricultural economy in the Levant during the Early Islamic period (c.
 636-1099 CE).
-Specifically, I am investigating how access to and organization of plant resources is impacted by a site’s architectural configuration as well as by its location in the geographic and socio-cultural landscapes.
-I am currently analyzing the macrobotanical remains (seeds, fruits, plant parts, wood charcoal) recovered from 4 sites in Israel: Ashkelon, Caesarea Maritima, Tel Shimron, and Neby Zakaria.
+Specifically, she is investigating how access to and organization of plant resources is impacted by a site’s architectural configuration as well as by its location in the geographic and socio-cultural landscapes.
+Kathleen is currently analyzing the macrobotanical remains (seeds, fruits, plant parts, wood charcoal) recovered from 4 sites in Israel: Ashkelon, Caesarea Maritima, Tel Shimron, and Neby Zakaria.

-I have been involved in archaeobotanical work in southern Europe, specifically the analysis of Middle and Late Helladic botanical remains from Tsoungiza, Greece, and maintain an interest in low-level food production in the North American Prehispanic Southwest with professors at the University of Cincinnati.
+Kathleen has been involved in archaeobotanical work in southern Europe, specifically the analysis of Late Bronze Age assemblages from Greece and Albania, and maintain an interest in low-level food production in the North American Prehispanic Southwest with professors at the University of Cincinnati.

 various collaborations with the Israel Antiquities Authority (IAA)

-“Fireside Stories: Archaeobotanical Investigations of Bronze Age Combustion Features at Sovjan, Albania” (with Susan E. Allen) Presentation at Society of Ethnobiology 34th Annual Meeting, May 5, 2011.
+2011 K.M.
+Forste and Susan E. Allen.
+“Fireside Stories: Archaeobotanical Investigations of Bronze Age Combustion Features at Sovjan, Albania.”
+Presentation at Society of Ethnobiology 34th Annual Meeting.